 The current version of Tableau Server does not support the

-ufw firewall that is used on Ubuntu and Debian.
+ufw firewall that is used on Ubuntu.

 For customers that do not want to install